 Table of Contents

-5. What are the different types of psychological pricing?
+- What are the different types of psychological pricing in ecommerce?

-Psychological pricing is a strategic approach used by businesses to influence consumer perception and behavior through pricing tactics.
+Psychological pricing is a strategic approach businesses use to influence consumer perception and behavior through pricing tactics.

 By setting prices just below whole numbers (e.g., $9.99 instead of $10), companies create an illusion of a better deal, tapping into the consumer's emotional response rather than rational thinking.
 This technique leverages the left-digit effect, where consumers focus more on the first digit of the price, perceiving it as significantly lower.